← Return to Cortex

 Context for the most common questions

-Why was the VORTEX document withdrawn?
+Why was the VORTEX document archived?

-Did a government agency force this takedown?
+Did a government agency force this archival?

 Can I get the full document?